 State of Connecticut Regulation of Department of Consumer Protection Concerning Survey and Map Standards

 Section 1.
-Sections 20-300b-1 through 20-300b-4, inclusive, of the Regulations of Connecticut State Agencies are hereby amended as follows:
+Sections 20-300b-1 through 20-300b-4, inclusive, of the Regulations of Connecticut State Agencies are amended to read as follows:

 Sec.
 20-300b-1.
 General